-We advised the owner that the minimum standard top width for an access bridge is 6.10 metres (20 ft.) and that the bridge centreline location will need to be established with him.
-He was also advised that because the bridge is a new bridge, the cost of the new access bridge construction, as well as all the cost for the preparation of the Engineer's Report would be borne by him, but future maintenance costs would be shared by the owner and upstream affected lands and roads.
-Any cost for additional top width will be borne by the owner.
-It was established that the owner prefers an 8.0 metre (24') top width.
-Mr. Rood asked about preferred end treatments on the proposed pipe and Mr. Grondin stated he would prefer whichever option is the most cost effective.
-Mr. Rood expects that the sloped end treatment will be the most cost effective and told him that the cost would be estimated for sloped ends and he would contact Mr. Grondin to discuss the details if the sloped ends were not found to be the most cost effective.
+We advised the meeting attendees that the minimum standard top width for an access bridge is 6.10 metres (20 ft.) and that the bridge centreline location will be established with the owner.
+They were also advised that because the bridge is a new bridge, the cost of the new access bridge construction, as well as all the cost for the preparation of the Engineer's Report would be borne by the parcel owner requesting the bridge, but future maintenance costs would be shared by the owner and upstream affected lands and roads.
+Any cost for additional top width will be borne by the bridge owner.
+It was established that the owner prefers a minimum top width that will result in the most cost effective access to the lands.
+We went on to discuss that rip rap on filter cloth sloped ends were expected to be most cost effective, but concrete filled jute bag ends or precast concrete blocks for the installation, like those on other newer bridges, may be an economical end treatment, but the Engineer would contact the owner if necessary, to advise if there was any change to this.

 The overall drainage report procedure, future maintenance processes and grant eligibility were generally reviewed with the owners.
-They were also advised that the works will be subject to the approval of the Department of Fisheries and Oceans (D.F.O.), the Ministry of Natural Resources & Forestry (M.N.R.F.), Ministry of Environment, Conservation & Parks (M.E.C.P.) and the Essex Region Conservation Authority (E.R.C.A.).
-We further discussed bridge maintenance, sizing, and material of the proposed bridge, suggesting that a corrugated steel pipe might be employed similar to the bridges a short distance upstream and downstream.
+They were also advised that the works will be subject to the approval of the Department of Fisheries and Oceans (D.F.O.), the Ministry of Natural Resources and Forestry (M.N.R.F.), Ministry of Environment, Conservation and Parks (M.E.C.P.), and the Essex Region Conservation Authority (E.R.C.A.).
+We further discussed bridge maintenance, sizing, and material of the proposed bridge, suggesting that an aluminized corrugated steel pipe might be employed similar to the neighboring bridges.